saturnlighting/literature-review/README.md

 criminology, social inequalities, and engineering and technology.
 Five main themes were identified:

-1. Active travel behaviour and lighting
+1. Cycling behaviour and lighting

-2. Active travel collisions and lighting
+2. Cycling collisions and lighting

-3. Active travel, crime and lighting
+3. Cycling, crime and lighting

-4. Inequalities in lighting
+4. Cycling inequalities in lighting

-5. Proper lighting (i.e. optimal use of lighting to enhance reassurance while respecting the environment)
+5. Proper lighting for cyclists (i.e. optimal use of lighting to enhance cyclists reassurance while respecting the environment)

 Figure 1 shows the number of papers reviewed for each of the identified themes (some of the papers deal with more than one).